romanejaquez/dartpad_workshop_starter/public/step_08/instructions.md

-# Responsive UIs in Flutter: Single Source of Truth for Styling
+# Single Source of Truth for Styling

-Let's reintroduce the concept of helper classes that consolidate all style changes we want to apply at the different supported breakpoints by our application by implementing the following feature depicted in the image below:
+Let's reintroduce the concept of helper classes that consolidate all style changes we want to apply at the different supported breakpoints by our application while implementing the following feature depicted in the image below:

 ![LayoutBuilder](http://localhost:8080/images/flutterair2.gif)

-Notice how the font size changes as the screen dimensions match the supported breakpoints, and pay specific attention to the side menu widget (i.e. ```Drawer```) that when it is on a larger screen, its background is white, but when it is on a smaller screen (i.e. mobile) the background changes to purple.
+Notice how the font size changes as the screen dimensions match the supported breakpoints, and pay specific attention to the side menu widget (i.e. ```Drawer```) that when it is on a larger screen, its background is white and with a bit of content, but when it is on a smaller screen (i.e. mobile) the background changes to purple and more content appears.

 This is so that we can provide a tailored experience depending on the device in which our users are consuming the same application.
 This also makes styling each breakpoint in a streamlined fashion, avoiding the ill-fated amount of "if-else" clauses polluting the UI.